-Through delivering the Bank's strategy, the Bank aims to improve profitability and achieve, in the longer term, compliance with all regulatory capital requirements, including its PRA buffer guidance, within the Plan period.
+The strategy and Plan were agreed by the board in December 2018 and the Bank is now focused on implementation.
+Through delivering the Bank's strategy and Plan, the Bank hopes to improve profitability and achieve, in the longer term, compliance with all regulatory capital requirements, including its PRA buffer guidance, by the end of the Plan period.

-Co-operative values and ethics continue to be at the heart of the business
+Co-operative values and ethics define the Bank's business